multitudes/oldmultitudes.github.io/_posts/2019-04-09-Elements of Functional programming in Swift.markdown

 What is functional programming?

+This is a blog post inspired by the excellent Swift course by Paul Hudson [Hacking with Swift]().

 In Object Oriented Programming, a class blends state, functionality, inheritance, and more.
 We will see that functional programming can dramatically simplify your code.